salmandayal/currency-rn-app/README.md

 # React Native APP

-An Test app made with React-Native 0.69
+A Test app made with React-Native 0.69

 ## Main technologies used